chevere/docs/architecture/standard/quality.md

 # Quality Standard

-This quality standard outlines the requirements for code provided or used by Chevere.
-This applies to all code provided, including third-party dependencies.
+The Chevere quality standard exists to ensure the quality of the software product.
+It applies to **all code provided**, including third-party dependencies.

+This standard is all about relying in well-made well-tested code, our code and dependencies **must** be:

-- All code must be [tested](testing.md) and covered
+* Fully tested and covered
-- Testing/building with CI must be provided
+* Build with replicable CI
+* Low maintenance required
-- Minimum Maintenance and Technical debt
+* Minimum technical debt
-- Top code grade/quality